 "Modular" refers to the ability of the user to predefine a "module", a block of equations and variables, and link each instance of the module into the model with a single line of code.
 For some applications a user may link a vector of modules into the problem with a single statement.

 Steady state ("static") problems are modelled by sets of simultaneous algebraic equations, although an "equation" can optionally be a whole procedure (i.e. subroutine) with few limits to its complexity.
-Dynamic problem code is that which contains calls to the DMSolver integrator procedure, and so dynamic models contain ODE's.
+Dynamic problem code is that which contains calls to the DMSolver integrator procedure, and so dynamic models contain one or more ODE's.

 "Add-ins" are available to extend the use of DMSolver for least-squares estimation of model parameters and constrained optimization of some objective function which the user defines.
 Within some limitations the user can program his/her own "add-in".